GoogleCloudPlatform/rad-lab/modules/app_mod_elastic/README.md

-# RAD Lab Application Mordernization Module (w/ Elastic Search)
+# RAD Lab Application Mordernization Module (w/ Elasticsearch)

-This module allows the user to create an Elastic Search cluster, deployed on a GKE cluster in Google Cloud Platform.
+This module allows the user to create an Elasticsearch cluster, deployed on a GKE cluster in Google Cloud Platform.
 It follows the [Quickstart-tutorial](https://www.elastic.co/guide/en/cloud-on-k8s/1.8/index.html) available on https://elastic.co.

 ## GCP Products/Services